Arrias Battery

 Arrias Battery (Batterija ta' Arrias), also known as Xemxija Battery (Batterija tax-Xemxija) or Pwales Left Battery (Batterija tax-Xellug tal-Pwales), is an artillery battery in Xemxija, limits of St. Paul's Bay, Malta.
 It was built by the Order of Saint John in 1715–1716 as one of a series of coastal fortifications around the Maltese Islands.
 The battery still exists, although it has modern alterations, and it is used as a restaurant.

 History

-Arrias Battery was built in 1715–1716 as part of the Order of Saint John's first building program of batteries and redoubts around the coasts of Malta.
-It was one of two batteries defending Xemxija Bay, the other one being the now-demolished Dellia Battery.
+Arrias Battery was built in 1715–1716 as part of the Order of Saint John's first building programme of batteries and redoubts around the coasts of Malta.
+It was one of two batteries defending Xemxija Bay, the other being the now-demolished Dellia Battery.

 The battery originally consisted of a mostly rectangular platform with a rounded end at the north.
 It had a low parapet with one embrasure, and the gorge was closed off by a rectangular blockhouse.
-The redoubt was named after the knight Emmanuele Arrias, and an inscription commemorating him is located above the main entrance.
+The battery was named after the knight Emmanuele Arrias, and an inscription commemorating him is located above the main entrance.

 The battery eventually became a summer residence of the Borg Cardona family.
-They called it ix-Xemxija and later, the area around it began to be referred to by that name.
+They called it ix-Xemxija, and later the area around it began to be referred to by that name.